Fergus Bisset talks through the 100 things he loves most about the golf, from the 'secret' to a freshly opened packet of tees.

 A Brit winning a Major

-It hadn’t happened for a while until Graeme McDowell stepped up at Pebble Beach in 2010, but his victory reminded the British golf viewing public just how exciting it is to watch one of their own claim one of the game’s biggest prizes.
-Since then Darren Clarke, Justin Rose and Rory McIlroy have turned a famine into a feast.
+It hadn’t happened for a while until Graeme McDowell stepped up at Pebble Beach in 2010, but his victory reminded the British golf-viewing public just how exciting it is to watch one of their own claim one of the game’s biggest prizes.
+Since then, Darren Clarke, Justin Rose, Rory McIlroy, and Danny Willett have turned a famine into a feast – it’s now eight British Majors since the start of 2010.

 Not losing a ball in a round